-It also depends upon how one defines ‘success.’
-We don’t measure success by the number of page views we receive, listeners to our podcast, or by our number of Twitter followers.
+It also depends upon how one defines ‘success’.
+We don’t measure success by the number of page views we receive, listeners to our podcast, or by our number of social media followers.
 We consider ourselves successful because we preserve our integrity, maintain a high standard of quality, and enjoy what we do.

-When we post a shiny new article/episode we always announce it on our Twitter and Facebook feeds.
-You can also subscribe to get an email whenever we post a new article.
-Or add our RSS feed to your reader.
-Links to all of those things can be found here.
-If you are a monthly donor in our Intimate Circle category, your rewards page will have a form to sign up for the “early access” notification list.
+When we post a shiny new article/episode we always announce it on social media and our email announcement lists.
+If you are a recurring donor in our Intimate Circle category, your rewards page will have a special form to sign up for the “early access” notification list.
 If you’re a listener rather than a reader, there are multiple ways to subscribe to the podcasts.

 If you want to quit your day jobs why don’t you just put advertisements on your site?

-We here at Damn Interesting feel that online advertisements are the information equivalent of sand in your swimsuit—an incessant irritant eroding an otherwise pleasant experience.
-Therefore we cannot put ads on our own site without feeling deeply uncomfortable.
-And itchy.
-Basically, ads are designed to steal attention.
+We here at Damn Interesting loathe advertising.
+We feel that “marketing” is organized theft of a finite resource—our attention.
+Therefore we cannot put ads on our own site without feeling deeply hypocritical.

 Do you have any highfalutin’ Banksy quotes that sum up your thoughts on advertising?

 Funny you should ask: